Maggie Benedict: Film career & Television career

 Benedict has guest-starred on several television shows, including SABC 3 Hard Copy (2006), the kykNET series Hartland in 2011, and SABC 2 Geraamtes in die Kas in (2013-2011).

 In 2007, After graduating from college, she landed a role on 7de Laan.
 This was her first TV show, she portrayed the role of Lebo.

 In 2010 Benedict starred as Grace Molele in the SABC 2 drama series, The Mating Game, in 2010 alongside Renate Stuurman and Elma Postma.
 It was based on, the personal lives of three women struggling with motherhood, love and friendship.
 Between April 2010 and 2011, she was cast in the M-Net/kykNET soapie Binnelanders (which was known as Binneland Sub Judice at the time).

 Generations (2011-2014 Axed)

-On October 12, 2011, she made her debut on SABC1 popular soapie Generations, where she played role of Akhona Memela Miya, The role brought Benedict widespread recognition and critical acclaim.
-The soap was an instant success in the ratings (with almost 7 million viewers per episode), and Benedict became an audience favorite.
-In 2014 Benedict and other 15 actors were dismissed after they went on strike (for wage increase) and failed to meet a deadline set by the producer to return to work.
+On 12 October 2011, she made her debut on SABC1 popular soapie Generations, where she played role of Akhona Memela Miya, The role brought Benedict widespread recognition and critical acclaim.
+The soap was an instant success in the ratings (with almost 7 million viewers per episode), and Benedict became an audience favourite.
+In 2014, Benedict and other 15 actors were dismissed after they went on strike (for wage increase) and failed to meet a deadline set by the producer to return to work.
 After Generations executive producer Mfundi Vundla fired the actors from the program and terminated their contracts, The actors (Generations 16) took legal actions.